 Riders must be 12 years of age or older.
 Riders between 12 & 18 must be accompanied by an adult, and a waiver must be signed.

 You can register to ride 25 or 50 miles.
 Choose the distance that best suits you, keeping in mind that the course is supported through 2:30pm.

 No. You can be a vitual rider!
 Tie your fundraising in to another activity, like spinning, walking, or even random acts of kindness.
 You can also volunteer to help the day of the Ride, or donate your company's products or services.
 You can sponsor a rider or team, or even make a general donation to the Ride for Kids.

 The Ride begins and ends at The Lafayette House, on the corner of Rte.
 1 and Pine St. in Foxboro.

 Each rider, whether riding independently or as part of a team, is required to raise $1,500.
 Your fundraising helps the Ride for Kids reach new goals and impact more children each year.
 Ask friends, neighbors, and coworkers to sponsor your ride.
 The more people you ask, the more money you will raise for at-risk children in Massachusetts.

 Fully equipped Water Stops and trained medical assistants ensure the safety of each and every rider.
 Mechanics and Road Crew travel the routes in marked vans throughout the day to respond to flat tires and other mechanical problems.

 No. Due to the nature of the event and the food items we serve, which are all generously donated, we can not convert the Ride for Kids to a peanut free event.
-If you have a peanut allergy, please plan accordingly, and contact the Ride for Kids office with any questions.
+If you have a peanut allergy or any food allergy, please plan accordingly, carry your EpiPen at all times, and contact the Ride for Kids office with any questions.